Tobacco Education Program

 Smoking Ordinance allows Mariposans to enjoy Smoke-Free Parks!

-The Mariposa County Board of Supervisors adopted a new Ordinance No. 1112 regulating Smoking and Tobacco Use effective November 26, 2015 and results in county laws for smoking and tobacco use that are current, consistent with state law, and relevant for today.
+The Mariposa County Board of Supervisors adopted a Ordinance No. 1112 regulating Smoking and Tobacco Use effective November 26, 2015 and results in county laws for smoking and tobacco use that are current, consistent with state law, and relevant for today.
 Important changes that apply under the new regulations are:

 - "Smoking" is now defined to include regular cigarettes, ESDs, also known as e-cigarettes or vaporizers, and a variety of tobacco products, such as cigarillos, chew, and hookah.